michaelbeda86/michaelbeda86/README.md

 - 👋 Hi, I’m @michaelbeda86
 - 👀 I’m interested in web and mobile application development.
 - 🌱 I’m currently learning front-end and back-end web technologies (full-stack development).
-And anything involving software development.
-- 💞️ I’m looking to collaborate on group projects and technological development at least involving programming and coding.
+- 💞️ I’m looking to collaborate on group projects and technological development, at least involving programming and coding.
 - 📫 How to reach me.

 <!---